Father's Day | CBC News

 Many know Mike O'Brien as the mayor of Fredericton, but daughter Maggie knows him as her best friend.

-"Not only does he do everything in his power to makeh is family (consisting of all women, mind you) happy — he goes above and beyond for this city as Mayor.
+"Not only does he do everything in his power to make his family (consisting of all women, mind you) happy — he goes above and beyond for this city as Mayor.
 He takes a lot of heat, and handles it extremely well.
 This man never stops smiling," she writes.

 Name: Wallace Carr